anconrad/desktop-env/README.md

 ## linux-workstation
-Define a debian12 desktop enviroment without an artifact or provisioning-server via $ ansible-pull
+Definiton of a debian12 desktop enviroment without an artifact or provisioning-server via README.md and ansible-pull

 ### usage with debian 12 already running on the workstation
 `ansible-playbook local.yml --ask-become-pass -e "user=$USER"`